 Scripture References: John 6:37–40; John 10:27–30; Romans 8:1–2; Romans 8:38–39; 1 Corinthians 1:4–8; 1 Peter 1:5; 1 John 2:19; Romans 13:13–14; Galatians 5:13; Titus 2:11–15

-We believe that the sixty-six books of the Old and New Testaments are God’s complete written revelation to humanity, inspired by the Holy Spirit and constituting the Word of God.
+We believe that the sixty-six books of the Old and New Testaments are God’s complete and written revelation to humanity, given by the inspiration of the Holy Spirit and thus constituting the Word of God.

 Scripture References: 2 Timothy 3:16; 2 Peter 1:20–21; Psalm 12:6; Proverbs 30:5; John 17:17; Matthew 5:18; Hebrews 4:12; Isaiah 8:20; Matthew 15:3–6; Galatians 1:8–9

 We believe that the Church is one unified spiritual body made up of all born-again believers.
-Christ established and leads the Church to glorify God and make disciples among all nations.
+It was established and led by Christ to glorify God and worship Him by making disciples in every nation, tribe, people and language.

 Scripture References: 1 Corinthians 12:12–13; Ephesians 2:11–3:6; Ephesians 4:1–6; Matthew 16:18; Ephesians 1:22–23; Colossians 1:18; Ephesians 3:20–21; Matthew 28:18–20; Revelation 7:9; Ephesians 4:13–16; 2 Timothy 2:2, 15; 2 Timothy 3:16–17; Hebrews 13:15; Romans 12:1; Acts 1:14; Ephesians 6:18; Luke 22:19; Acts 2:38–42; 1 John 1:3; 1 Corinthians 12:12–31; Acts 1:8; Matthew 16:24–26; Matthew 28:19; Hebrews 10:25; Acts 14:21–23; Acts 20:17; Galatians 1:2

-We believe that the Church observes two primary ordinances instituted by Jesus Christ: baptism and the Lord’s Supper.
+We believe that the church is called to observe two primary ordinances instituted

 Scripture References: Matthew 28:19; Acts 2:41; Mark 16:16; Acts 8:35–38; Luke 22:19–20; 1 Corinthians 11:23–28